mabyre/DataMonitoring/README.md

 # Blog
 To know more or contact us

-Follow blog in french :
+Follow blog :
 [Dashboard blog](https://dashboard-universel-presentation.sodevlog.com/)

-but you can easily translate it by choosing your language in the dropbox of the main page, thanks to GoogleTranslate ;-)
+In french, but you can easily translate it by choosing your language in the dropbox of the main page, thanks to GoogleTranslate ;-)